Upload files using the JMP add-in¶

 -

-Select one or more files and click or tap Choose.
+Select a data table and click or tap Choose.

 Note

-Each selected file for upload is restricted to a maximum size of 30 MB and containing a maximum of 500 columns.
+A selected data table for upload is restricted to a maximum file size of 30 MB and a maximum number of 500 columns.

-The selected files are displayed in the File information panel box.
+The selected data table is displayed in the File information panel box.

 -

-If you want to select additional files, repeat steps 2 and 3 until you have selected all of the files that you want to be included in the upload.
+If you want to select additional files, which will be categorized as supplementary files relative to the selecgted data table for future searchability, repeat steps 2 and 3 until you have selected all of the files that you want to be included for upload.

 Note